 Doing interval exercise, in which you alternate short bursts of intense effort with easier recovery periods, not only helps you lose weight (and keep it off for the long haul), but it also strengthens your heart and lungs, helps reduce bad LDL cholesterol, and helps your body control swings in blood sugar.
 Dr. Arthur Agatston, creator of the South Beach Diet, recommends a minimum of 20 minutes of interval exercise — like interval walking — every other day.

 Don’t worry if you’d rather hit the gym (or work out in your home) than head outdoors.
 You can do your interval-training program on a treadmill, a stationary bike, or an elliptical machine by following the intensity levels described here.

 Also keep in mind that on days when you’re not doing interval training, you should do some core-strengthening exercises to target the vital muscles in your back, abdomen, pelvis, and hips.
 These are the muscles that are critical for posture, flexibility, balance, and stability.
 And on superbusy days when you can’t find time to do either, get up from your desk and work in a short recreational walk.
 Any exercise is better than none and the fresh air will do you good!

-Interval exercise, as we describe it in our South Beach Diet Supercharged book has four levels of intensity.
+Interval exercise, as Dr. Agatston describes it in his South Beach Diet Supercharged book, has four levels of intensity.
 Begin at an Easy Pace and work up to Supercharged as your fitness improves.